-This is a story of great loss, sacrifice, cruelty, injustice, suffering, tribulation and utter malevolence.
-If you don’t have the stomach to see such things, I suggest that you move on from here.
+This is a story of great loss, sacrifice, cruelty, injustice, suffering, tribulation, and utter malevolence.
+If you don’t have the stomach to see such things, I suggest moving on from here.
 A dark and sinister path lies ahead.
 And no one is safe from the claws of death.
 Not even the people we love the most.
-Yet if you have the courage the see this through, then I hope you take sometime to listen to the pain that we have endured.
-Some of our most important comrades didn’t make it until the end of the story.
+Yet if you have the courage the see this through, then I hope you take some time to listen to the pain that we have endured.
+Some of our most valuable comrades didn’t make it until the end of the story.
 And some barely even made it alive.

 We must go back to the start.
 For in the beginning was the reason.
 And the reason was with Him.
 Because the reason itself was Him alone.

 Everyone has darkness inside their hearts.
 But it is entirely up to us if we were to allow it to swallow our whole humanity.
 People are often unaware of that darkness.
 And sometimes, they are not even aware that it has already become a major driving force in their lives−almost similar to a purpose for existing.

 They have propelled themselves to be people they initially hated.
 Sadly, most of these things could happen to us, depending on the situations we face in our daily lives.
 Most of the time, it would be your daily dose of drama like a broken heart or an awful helicopter mom.
 And on the other side of things, it would be your everyday bullies or your teacher with a load of school requirements that you would barely have time to even take a bath.

 Our bitterness from these shallow things could grow, and sooner or later, it could manifest through our actions.
 We try to rebel.
 We try to voice out the hurt in us.
 Or worse, we try to inflict the pain we feel on others.
 But not for me.
 The hurt I felt pushed me to take complete hold of my own destiny.
 Because things went haywire after that fateful day.